Twenty Five Years of Conservation History

 The General Alger Farm Conservation Easement is completed.
 This easement will protect 130 acres surrounding the historic General Alger Farm on Route 232 in Woodstock.

 Maggie’s Nature Park Easement

 Margaret Ring of Greenwood donates an 86 acre conservation easement on her land near South Pond in Greenwood.
-Mrs. Ring subsequently donates the fee to the Town of Greenwood which operates the undeveloped Maggie’s Nature Park at the site.
+Mrs. Ring subsequently donates the fee to the Town of Greenwood which maintains the extensive trail network Maggie’s Nature Park.